 Mobility - EV Charging Stations

-The Climkit Mobility system involves the installation of smart charging stations that communicate with the Climkit Gateway via the OCPP protocol.
+The Climkit Mobility system consists of the installation of smart charging stations that communicate with the Climkit Gateway via the OCPP protocol.

-Through this communication and the installation of continuously monitored meters, the Climkit Gateway can regulate the available power allocated to the stations and also manage user access, identified via RFID badges.
+Through this communication and the installation of continuously monitored meters, the Climkit Gateway can regulate the available power allocated to the charging stations and also manage user access identified via RFID badges.

-In a Climkit RCP (see Community - Electric Metering - RCP), a meter is installed on each distribution zone branch (flat cable).
-This meter is never installed behind the common meter.
+In a Climkit RCP (see Community - Electrical Metering - RCP), a meter is installed on each distribution area branch (flat cable).
+This meter is never installed behind that of the common areas.

 Connection of the I/O Module

-The I/O Module is used to detect a command from the GRD meter for the shedding of the stations.
+The I/O Module is used to detect a command from the DSO meter for load shedding of the charging stations.

-When there are multiple introductions to the network available for the same parking lot, each flat cable branch (63A) is taken from each of the introductions.
+When there are multiple connections available for the same parking lot, each flat cable branch (63A) is taken from each of the connections.

 Only one gateway and 4G router are needed.
-Control meters for power regulation are connected to the gateway via an RS485 or IP-ethernet bus using RS485-Ethernet converters.
+The control meters for power regulation are connected to the gateway via an RS485 or IP-ethernet bus using RS485-Ethernet converters.

-In the diagram below, there are 2 flat cable branches taken behind the common meter of each building.
+In the diagram below, there are 2 flat cable branches taken behind the DSO meter of the common areas of each building.

-In this case, a Climkit meter for power regulation must be installed on the common branch!
+In this case, a Climkit meter for power regulation must be installed on the branch for the common areas!

-Option B: Power Supply from a Dedicated GRD Meter
+Option B: Charging Stations Connected to a Dedicated DSO Meter

-In the diagram below, there are 2 flat cable branches taken behind a dedicated GRD meter for the stations for each building.
-Therefore, it is not necessary to install a Climkit meter on the common branch.
+In the diagram below, there are 2 flat cable branches taken behind a dedicated DSO meter for the charging stations for each building.
+Therefore, it is not necessary to install a Climkit meter on the branch for the common areas.

 3. Flat Cable in Collective Parking Lots

-For small installations, a few stations can be connected individually to the building's electrical panel and connected via ethernet or Wi-Fi.
+For small installations, a few charging stations can be individually connected to the building's electrical panel and connected via Ethernet or Wi-Fi.

-This is what is recommended by level C1 of SIA 2060.
+This is recommended by level C1 of the SIA 2060.

 sia2060_c1.png

-We recommend installing a flat cable of 5x16mm2 from Woertz or Wieland along the parking spaces to be equipped.
+We recommend the installation of a 5x16mm2 flat cable from Woertz or Wieland along the parking spaces to be equipped.

-The cable is fixed directly with clamps on the wall or ceiling.
+The cable is fixed directly with clips to the wall or ceiling.

-Thanks to the IP65 junction boxes with insulating piercing, the stations are then easily connected without cutting or stripping the cable.
+Thanks to the IP65 junction boxes with insulation piercing, the charging stations can then be easily connected without cutting or stripping the cable.

 The flat cable is powered via a 3P+N LS circuit breaker of max 63A from the electrical panel (provided by the electrical installer).

-Each station is then equipped with a type A RCD rated from 16 (11 kW) to 32A (22kW) and connects to the management system via Wi-Fi.
+Each station is then equipped with an A-type RCD of 16 (11 kW) to 32A (22 kW) and connects to the management system via Wi-Fi.

 How Did We Do?